stephanlbj/LesEchostest/README.md

 TanStack Query (React Query): A data-fetching and caching library that simplifies the process of handling asynchronous data in React.

+The Lighthouse extension :  A tool used for auditing and improving web performance, accessibility, SEO, and best practices.

 🚧 Project Structure

-src/: The source code for the project. components/: Contains all React components (e.g., NewsletterItem, NewsletterList).
+src/: The source code for the project.

+components/: Contains all React components (e.g., NewsletterItem, NewsletterList).

 mocks/: Mock data files for users and newsletters (e.g., user.ts, newsletters.ts).